Who Increases Emergency Department Use? New Insights from the Oregon Health Insurance Experiment: The Oregon Health Insurance Experiment

 The lottery list contains eight variables constructed from the lottery sign-up sheet---age; sex; indicators for whether English is the preferred language for receiving materials; whether the individuals signed themselves up for the lottery; whether an individual provided a phone number on the sign-up form; whether the individuals listed their address as a P.O.\ Box; whether the individual signed up on the first day of the lottery, and the median household income in the applicant's zip code from the 2000 decennial census.
 We are only missing the last variable compared to the original analysis because it is not publicly available, but this does not affect the internal validity of the treatment effects.

-The baseline characteristics are pre-lottery ED use, participation in the Supplemental Nutrition and Assistance Program (SNAP), and receiving TANF in the pre-lottery period.
+The baseline characteristics are various pre-lottery ED use measures, participation in the Supplemental Nutrition and Assistance Program (SNAP), and receiving TANF in the pre-lottery period.
 We include twenty pre-lottery ED measures covering overall ED use, on-/off-time use, ED visits resulting in hospital admission, visits for each type described above, and visits for specific types of injuries and health conditions.
 We include this expanded list of pre-lottery ED visit information to capture historical emergency care demand.
-The pre-lottery SNAP/TANF participation variables come from administrative data on program receipt and measure the total household benefit amounts received between January 1, 2007, through the individual's notification date.
+The pre-lottery SNAP/TANF participation variables, which proxy for one's experience with the social safety net system, come from state administrative data.
+Those variables include indicators of program receipt and the total household benefit amounts received between January 1, 2007, through the individual's notification date.